Awonnie/Servify/README.md

 # Servify
-Bringing to you service providers from everywhere.
+Your go-to website to seek service providers from everywhere

 ## Getting Started